bloom-lmh/awe-axios/docs/en/IOC-AOP/Aspect-Oriented Programming.md

 ## Basic Concepts

-`axios-plus` also implements Aspect-Oriented Programming (AOP) functionality.
+`awe-axios` also implements Aspect-Oriented Programming (AOP) functionality.
 Through decorators like `@Before`, `@After`, etc., you can intercept requests before execution, after execution, on errors, and other stages, and process the requests accordingly.

 ## Aspect Classes